petebachant/VAT-ALM-paper/reviews/reviewer1-response.md

 homogeneity and anisotropy.
 Why didn't you choose a dynamic Smagorinsky or even dynamic Lagrangian model?
 Besides, what is the Cs value you have used?

-Firstly, the $C_S$ value used was OpenFOAM's default value of approximately 0.17.
-This detail has been added to the text.

-Secondly, we are not trying to claim that the Smagorinsky model is the most accurate "standard" model, but that is has been used in many other ALM papers, and therefore a good baseline for comparison.
+We are not trying to claim that the Smagorinsky model is the most accurate or "the standard" model, but that is has been used in many other ALM papers, and therefore a good baseline for comparison.
 The wording of the text has been adjusted to reflect the notion that we are interested in this comparison to baseline for turbine ALM modeling, and are by no means implying that this SGS model is the most accurate or appropriate for this case.
 Certainly testing additional SGS models will be part of future work, as is mentioned in the conclusions.

+The $C_S$ value used was OpenFOAM's default value of approximately 0.17.
+This detail has been added to the text.

 >Page 13, Fig 15: Following my last comment, figure to the right may very well explain that the Smagorinsly model has been over dissipative thereby hampering